 - Podio provides a review of all the tasks across the workplace, unlike Basecamp which reveals the ‘To-do’ lists only.
-In Basecamp you will need to navigate across all the Accounts to know the status of your task.
+In Basecamp you will need to navigate across all the Accounts to get the status view of your task.

 - In basecamp ‘Discussions’ pick up from where To-dos take leave, but sadly these are separate features.
-Podio has the Task comment threads and descriptions features in contrast to Basecamp.
+Podio has the task management features like Task comment threads and descriptions features in contrast to Basecamp.

 - However much we negate emails, it ultimately boils down to one truth- emails are important.
 Your clients may have different systems to worry about.
 In such cases, emails are saviours.
 Basecamp does this most effectively and beautifully.
 The email notifications for project tracking are a seamless way to have control.
 Podio is a mixed bag in this case.
-There are a lot of features that keep users wondering what’s happening.
+There are a lot of features that keep project manager or the user wondering what’s happening.
 The lack of integration of emails for actual conversations is where Podio lags.

 After Podio, let’s compare,

 Well, Teamwork went on to have a detailed overview of how it has all the features that are missing in Basecamp.
-Starting with Time tracking, recurring tasks, assigning multiple people to one task, advanced privacy options- Teamwork kind of built itself keeping Basecamp in mind I think!
-To add to that, they also list down reviews from ex-Basecamp users who now use TeamworkPM.
+Starting with project boards, time tracking, , recurring tasks, task assignment of multiple people to one task, advanced privacy options- Teamwork kind of built itself keeping Basecamp in mind I think!
+To add to that, they also list down review from ex-Basecamp users who now use TeamworkPM.
 Seems like Teamwork took the Basecamp vs Teamwork bit too seriously!!

 Basecamp vs. Wrike